 Ramona Optics was founded in 2017 by Dr. Mark Harfouche and Dr. Roarke Horstmeyer after they graduated from Caltech.
 The company aims to solve a long-standing problem in microscopy: forming high resolution images over a large area.
 Current microscopes can, at best, see a few square centimeters at a time, which fundamentally limits what we’re able to see and how quickly we’re able to see it.
 Ramona Optics is developing the first gigapixel microscope that captures cellular-level detail over hundreds of square centimeters.
 By combining an array of customized micro-cameras, structured lighting and machine learning software, our new computational microscope provides extremely large field-of-view, high resolution imaging performance.
 The company is located within the Duke BRiDGE Space in the Chesterfield Building in downtown Durham.
 For more information, please visit the company website.

-SafineAI was started in 2019 by several members of the Computational Optics Lab at Duke to provide new diagnostic tools to improve the speed and quality of pathology-based diagnoses.
-For more information, please visit the company website.
+Airilabs LLC was started in 2021 by several members of the Computational Optics Lab at Duke to provide new diagnostic tools to improve the speed and quality of pathology-based diagnoses.
+Stay tuned for more information regarding this new venture!